FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Properties: After its start-up, this Mantra shoots indefinitely until the user runs out of Ether or until the user Cancels its use; can be deactivated and reactivated in the same round multiple times, even when hit; can break objects/walls; bullets can light campfires; if used while jumping or moving backwards, the move propels the user 5ft backwards before firing; every second, the user can choose to sped double the mana to fire double the shots; can inflict Burn on a successful hit.

-Deals 1 Damage per-hit, 1 Posture Damage on Block.
+Deals 1 Fire Damage per-hit, 1 Posture Damage on Block.

 Optional Modifiers: Using a Round Spark, your bullets can split into 2 after travelling 10ft; using a Blast Spark, when a bullet hits an enemy roll a d6, and for every 6 rolled the damage dealt by the bullet is reduced by half but in exchange it hits everything within a 5ft radius of the target hit.
 #### Flame Grab
 Mantra Type: Combat

-Range:
+Range: 10ft

-Ether Cost:
+Ether Cost: 20 Ether

-Casting Type:
+Casting Type: Maintained Cast

-Effect:

-Properties:
+Effect: Cloak your palm intense flames before lunging forwards, grabbing your opponent by the chin, and slamming them into the floor, forcing them Prone.

+Properties: Using this Mantra makes you stand still during the start-up before lunging up to 10ft forwards before grabbing a Target in a straight line that was travelled, grabbing them, lifting them off the floor, then slamming them to the ground and dealing Fire Mantra Damage from the flames and Strength Mantra Damage from slamming them to the ground, forcing the Prone Condition upon them.

+Deals 1 Physical Damage on contact, 1 Fire Damage, Strength Mantra Damage, 1 Posture Damage on block; inflicts Burn on a successful hit.

-Optional Modifiers:
+Optional Modifiers: Benefits most from Drift/Rush Shards or Crystal/Perfect Lenses
 #### Flame Blind
 Mantra Type: Combat

-Range:
+Range: Personal -> 30ft

-Ether Cost:
+Ether Cost: 10 Ether

-Casting Type:
+Casting Type: Concentration Cast

-Effect:

-Properties:

-Optional Modifiers:
+Effect: Creates a ball of flame with a snap of their fingers that heats up rapidly to the point of imploding in a bright white light, dealing minimal damage in exchange for blinding everything aside its user within its radius.

+Properties: Summons an orb during its start-up, with the 2nd second allowing its user to Block, Parry, or Dodge during this Mantras cast; any creature hit by this Mantras cast is blinded for 1.5 seconds, rendering them unable to Parry during the duration, but blocking the Mantra before it hits negates the Blind effect.

+Deals only 1 Fire Damage, 0 Posture Damage; Blinds for 1.5 seconds on successful hit and prevents Parrying.

+Optional Modifiers: Aeon Logstones can make the Blind effect last longer; if you have the Concussive Flash Talent, all Blind effects dealt by Flame Bind also Dazes the creatures
 #### Flame of Denial
 Mantra Type: Support

-Range:
+Range: Personal

 Ether Cost:

 Casting Type: